 By Guest Author: Scott Bishop

 Want a solar system big enough to do the work, without having to drop a mint all at once?
 Yes, they really do exist.
-Today’s article is brought to you by Scott Bishop, the better half of Kellene Bishop--The Preparedness Pro.
+Today’s article is brought to you by Scott Bishop, the better half of Kellene--The Preparedness Pro.
 While the article is lengthier than most, there really wasn’t a good “break” point.
 Besides, I’ve also got to include a follow-up piece on how to assemble the solar panels.
 Enjoy!

 My homemade version of a solar electricity system for alternative and backup power